-Cloud-based contact centre software is an exciting trend which presents buyers with fresh financial and delivery options compared with on-premise solutions.
+Cloud-based contact centre software is an unstoppable trend which presents buyers with fresh financial and delivery options compared with on-premise and legacy solutions.
 Let’s take a look at what to consider when looking at cloud versus premise for your customer service centre.

 The global cloud contact centre market is forecast to grow from US$6.47 billion in 2017 to US$24.11 billion by 2023, at a CAGR of 25% during the forecast period (source: Market Research Future).
 This fast growth mirrors the “speed appeal” of cloud deployments.
 In most cases, cloud-based call centre technology eliminates the need for installation of servers and networking products, substantially reducing the time to get up and running from months to weeks (or in some cases, days).

-There are many vendor options for Australian contact centres and offshore, with most having multi-channel (phone, email, chat, social media) capability, while others are voice-only.
+There are many vendor options for Australian contact centres, with most having multi-channel (phone, email, chat, social media) capability, while others are voice-only.
 There is also the option of call centre applications built natively in other cloud apps like Salesforce, or specific to a business function.

 From the customer’s perspective, they are the same; however, there can be differences in architecture and costing models – the cloud financial model is generally based on a monthly subscription.
 And this model tends to remove a lot of the need for internal IT resources as cloud contact centres tend to be developed for non-technical, operational staff.